TheJelmega/prog-lang/design/README.md

 <unit-struct> := { <attribute> }* [ <vis> ] 'struct' <name> ';'
 ```

-A unit structure is a special structure containing no fields, and which can be be initialized by using the structure as the initialization expression.
+A unit structure is a special structure containing no fields, and which can be be initialized by using the name of the structure as the initialization expression.
-Unit stuctures can be seen as distinct type aliases of the unit type, but with the ergonomics of being an extual individual structure.
+Unit stuctures can be seen as distinct type aliases of the unit type, but with the ergonomics of being an actual individual structure.

 ## 7.6.
 Union [↵](#7-items-)